lad-sapienza/ceraloop/README.md

 - 📱 **Responsive Design**: Works seamlessly across desktop and mobile devices
 - 🔄 **Smart Loading**: Automatically fetches only unreviewed items per user
 - 💾 **Auto-save**: Evaluations are saved with weighted scores (1.0 to 0.1)
+- 👆 **Touch-friendly controls**: Move items with left/right buttons (no drag required)
+- 📝 **Recent submissions**: See your last 5 evaluations and delete with confirmation

 ### Dashboard
 The main evaluation interface where users can: